 Come Work With Us

-We are looking for exceptional people interested in researching big data analytics, collaborative tools/processes, social media, program comprehension, malware analysis, and software visualization.
+We are looking for extraordinary people interested in researching big data analytics, collaborative tools/processes, social media, program comprehension, malware analysis, and software visualization.

 About the CHISEL Group

-We are a focused and dedicated but awesomely fun group leading interesting research in computer science and software engineering.
-Many of our previous students and co-op developers have gone on to great things at Microsoft, Google, IBM, and many wonderful smaller tech companies.
-Some have also gone on to conduct research at universities around the world.
+We are an awesomely fun group leading collaborative and industrially relevant research in computer science and software engineering at the University of Victoria.
+Our previous students have gone on to great things at top tech companies, including Microsoft, Spotify, Automattic, Google, EclipseSource, and IBM, and some now teach and conduct research at universities around the world.
+Many of our alumni continue to collaborate with us well after leaving UVic.

 Do you want to do your Master's or PhD with us?